 Carbon is one of the most important elements on Earth.
 It is the basis of all life on the planet, is stored and mobilized throughout the Earth from core to crust and is the basis of the energy sources that are so important to human civilization.
-This issue of Elements will explore the origins of carbon on Earth, the long-term carbon cycle, catastrophic and large-scale perturbations to Earth’s carbon cycle such as large igneous provinces and bolide impacts, carbon’s role in mass extinctions, and icehouse-greenhouse climate transitions in deep-time.
-Deciphering the complex and often faint signals of distant carbon catastrophes requires a multidisciplinary effort and the most innovative analytical technology.
-This thematic collection comes at an important time in which carbon fluxes on Earth are changing rapidly.
-It is crucial that society understands the way in which the deep C-cycle on Earth works, to secure a sustainable future.
-Publication is set for October 2019.
+This special issue of Elements will explore the origins of carbon on Earth, the long-term carbon cycle, catastrophic and large-scale perturbations to Earth’s carbon cycle such as large igneous provinces and bolide impacts, carbon’s role in mass extinctions, and icehouse-greenhouse climate transitions in deep-time.